 with Kathy Adams Clark

 Dragonflies are a lovely insect but they are also a predator.
-Join this class to learn about dragonfly biology and how to photography them.
-We’ll photograph dragonflies along the trails and along the edges of pond.
+Join this class to learn about dragonfly biology and how to photograph them.
+We’ll photograph dragonflies along the trails and along the edges of a pond.

 What to Bring:

 - A flash and tripod are optional